ShiyuFan0820/CSLearningNote/BasicLearning/Basic_8_python_specific_properties.md

 **Tuple**

-Tuple's operations are similar to list, but tuple is immutable, and is enclosed in parentheses instead of square brackets.
+Tuple's operations are similar to list, but tuple is immutable, appending or removing elements in a tuple is not allowed, and elements in a tuple are enclosed in parentheses instead of square brackets.

 Examples of tuples:
 ```py